ENGLISH / ESPAÑOL

 [Picture of Jim inside Ham Shack]

-Jim waiting to give you a QSL card from CE land.
+Jim waiting to give you recognation of a contact with CE land.

 [Picture of Jim's first radio station]